 In the 1960s, Olivari decided to call on the leading exponents of Italian design such as Sergio Asti and Joe Colombo in its search for new designs.
 At the same time, Olivari continued to be at the forefront of technology: in 1959, the world was introduced to the first anodized aluminum handle (Bica).
 In 1970 it launched Boma, the first coloured plastic handle.
 The two handles both quickly become widely copied best-sellers.

 The 1980s saw the company being handed down to the third generation of the Olivari family and the company goes international.
 New designers are summoned: Giorgetto Giugiaro, Ferdinand A. Porsche, Rodolfo Bonetto and Giotto Stoppino (who wins the Italian Golden Compass design award with his handle Alessia).

 The following decade is marked by a profitable collaboration with Alessandro Mendini, the company’s art director who rethinks the corporate image.
 Handles by Paolo Portoghesi, Oscar Tusquets, Vico Magistretti, Andrea Branzi, and Massimo Iosa Ghini are introduced to the market.

-Today, the manufacturing system is highly automated and environmentally friendly.
-The BioChrome and SuperInox finishes are introduced.
+Today, the manufacturing system is highly automated and environmentally friendly with a focus on SuperInox finishes.
 Rodolfo Dordoni, James Irvine, Piero Lissoni, and Patricia Urquiola are just a few of the designers involved in creating new handle models, not to mention the leaders in contemporary architecture: Shigeru Ban, Steven Holl, Toyo Ito, Daniel Libeskind and Dominique Perrault.